Timor Python: A Toolbox for Industrial Modular Robotics: Model Generation

-If the sequence is empty, the identity matrix is returned.
-By traversing the nodes in $G_a$, the relative orientation and position between any two reference frames $T(F_u, F_v)$ can be defined as

 Obviously, any sequence $E$ works; we usually determine the shortest one using breadth-first search.
-We define the relative transformation between the $base$ connector's reference frame and any frame $F$ as the frame placement $T_F$.

-By performing a breadth-first iteration over $G_a$, starting at the base reference frame, \acs{tool} allows generating URDF descriptions for arbitrary module arrangements as long as $G_a$ composes a tree (closed-chain kinematics are not natively supported by URDF).
-The process is described in \mbox{Algorithm \ref{alg:parse_urdf}}.
-Relative transformations from parent joints to URDF elements are stored in the transformations map $T$.
-All further required information to write an according URDF element\footnote{URDF links: \url{https://wiki.ros.org/urdf/XML/link}}\footnote{URDF joints: \url{https://wiki.ros.org/urdf/XML/joint}} such as inertia or joint limits are stored within the modules.
-Fig.~\ref{fig:powerball_urdf} shows the resulting structure for a partial URDF, generated for the module shown in Fig.~\ref{fig:powerball_frames}.
+By performing a breadth-first iteration over $G_a$, starting at the base reference frame, \acs{tool} generates URDF descriptions for arbitrary module arrangements, as shown in Alg. \ref{alg:parse_urdf}, as long as $G_a$ composes a tree (URDF does not natively support closed-chain kinematics).
+Homogeneous transformations from parent joints to URDF elements are stored in the map $T$, so $T[F]$ is the relative transformation between a frame and its parent joint.
+All further required information to write a corresponding URDF element\footnote{URDF links: \url{https://wiki.ros.org/urdf/XML/link}}\textsuperscript{,}\footnote{URDF joints: \url{https://wiki.ros.org/urdf/XML/joint}} such as inertia or joint limits are stored within the modules.
+Fig.~\ref{fig:Powerball_urdf} shows the resulting structure for a partial URDF generated for the module shown in Fig.~\ref{fig:Powerball_frames}.